By Jorge Florez — November 23, 2015.

 A first step for answering our question is assessing if teams were able to find the information they deemed necessary to answer each of these questions.
 How far were participants able to get in finding useful information needed to follow the money?
 The answer varies according to participants’ skills and the characteristics of the information available for the different programs.
 The results reported by teams – summarized in the table below – show that despite Mexico’s progress in fiscal transparency, there is important room for improvement in the publication of information about the budget and its use to deliver public services.

 It is important to note that there were no limits on the information participants could use.
 Participants made use of to the budget transparency website, the open data portal, the websites of different government agencies, FOI requests, and other public resources.
-Our goal was not to assess specific websites or other transparency tools (some work has been done on that see here and here), but to identify what kind of information is needed to follow the money from a citizen perspective, whether it is available or not, and if the way in which it is presented enables citizens to effectively use it.
+Our goal was not to assess specific websites or other transparency tools (some work has been done on that, see Socialtic here and this paper on budget transparency), but to identify what kind of information is needed to follow the money from a citizen perspective, whether it is available or not, and if the way in which it is presented enables citizens to effectively use it.

 By using the reports made by the participants, their recommendations, and our own assessment of how far it is possible to follow the money, we aim to identify what kinds of problems were faced by participants, what kind of informational gaps were found, what skills were needed to follow the money, and to use this information to develop policy recommendations to inform efforts to increase transparency around the use of public resources.